José Gomes (football manager)

-José Manuel Martins Teixeira Gomes (born 28 August 1970) is a Portuguese professional football manager, currently in charge of Saudi Pro League club Al Fateh.
+José Manuel Martins Teixeira Gomes (born 28 August 1970) is a Portuguese professional football manager, currently in charge of Saudi Pro League club Al-Khaleej.

 He managed Paços de Ferreira, União de Leiria, Rio Ave, Marítimo and Chaves in the Primeira Liga, while also working in Hungary, Saudi Arabia, the United Arab Emirates, England, Spain and Egypt.

-Football career
+Career

-Early career
+Beginnings

 Born in Matosinhos, Gomes started coaching in his early 20s, beginning with the youth teams of Clube Futebol de Valadares.
 He also worked as an assistant at F.C.
 Paços de Ferreira and S.C.
 Covilhã.

 From 1998 to 2003, Gomes worked as a fitness coach with Gil Vicente FC, Paços and S.L.
 Benfica.
 He started 2003–04 as manager of Paços in the Primeira Liga, and was fired after seven losses in the first eight games; the club's season eventually ended in relegation.

 Gomes spent most of the following years in the Segunda Liga.
 In 2005–06 he had his second spell in Portugal's top division, drawing two matches and losing five at U.D.
 Leiria.

 In late May 2008, Gomes was hired by FC Porto as part of Jesualdo Ferreira's staff.
 He spent four seasons as Ferreira's assistant at Porto, Málaga CF and Panathinaikos FC.